AirConsole/airconsole-construct2/README.md

 # AirConsole Construct2
 Construct2 Plugin for AirConsole Version 1.5.0
 ## Installation
+[download the plugin only](airconsole.c2addon) and drag it in to Construct 2 or

-Clone this repo or [download files as zip](https://github.com/AirConsole/airconsole-construct2/archive/master.zip) and drag and drop the airconsole.c2addon file into the Construct2 application.
+[download files as zip](../../archive/master.zip) and drag and drop the airconsole.c2addon file into the Construct2 application.

 More information about the plugin: